|DOUGLAS COUNTY HUNTING ASSOCIATION BYLAWS|

 I consider myself a guest of the landowner.
 I will conduct myself in a manner so I may be welcomed back.
 I will obey the rules of safe hunting and will be courteous and firmly insist that others do the same.
 No member of the Douglas County Association is above the rules and Bylaws of the Club.
-The Board of Directors encourages all members to report violations directly to the Board of Directors.
+The Board of Directors encourages all members to report violations directly to officers or land managers.

 General Rules and Regulations

-Meetings of the Board of Directors will be scheduled as necessary.
-But at a minimum, the Board will meet at the following times:
+A. Meetings of the Board of Directors will be scheduled as necessary.
+But at a minimum, the Board will meet as needed:

 Membership Dues, Fees and Fines

-Membership dues for new members will be $550.00 and will not have any late fines assessed regardless of when the dues are paid.
+F. Membership dues for new members will be $600.00 and will not have any late fines assessed regardless of when the dues are paid.

-The extra $50.00 that new members pay helps the club cover the costs of having car tags, membership card, keys etc. produced
+a.
+The extra $100 that new members pay helps the club cover the costs of having car tags, membership card, keys etc. produced

-Any member who harvests a spike or any other deer that is determined to be illegal is subject to a fine of $100.00
+G. Any member who harvests a spike/First Year Deer or any other deer that is determined to be illegal will be fined $100.00

-Fines need to be paid before the hunter or the hunter’s family member returns to club properties.
+a.
+Fines must be paid before the hunter or the hunter’s family member returns to club properties.

-A member who fails to attend an official club workday will result in the member being fined $100.00
+H. A member who fails to attend an official club workday will be fined $200.00

 Deer, Hog & Turkey Hunting